onomondo/nrf-softsim/README.md

 #### Note

 Onomondo SoftSIM uses the heap memory pool.
-It is expected that `CONFIG_HEAP_MEM_POOL_SIZE` is at least `30000` so if the target application also uses the heap please consider adjusting this Kconfig accordingly.
+It is expected that `CONFIG_HEAP_MEM_POOL_SIZE` is at least `30000`, so if the target application also uses the heap, please consider adjusting this Kconfig accordingly.

 #### Note